 - IT — Implement the necessary software for emissions data collection.

-Finally, your company will be ready to execute your roadmap.
+Finally, the company will be ready to execute on the roadmap.

-This step may include more work to define your emission sources or other relevant climate-related information, and it may require collecting additional data.
+This step may include more work to define emission sources or other relevant climate-related information such as physical and transition risks, and it may require collecting additional data.
 It will also require the design and/or evaluation of internal data collection controls and processes around metrics.
 A flowchart and risk control matrix will be helpful in this effort.

-Engagement with an independent third party to obtain assurance before reporting your disclosures will also be part of this step.
+Engagement with an independent third party to obtain assurance before reporting will also be part of this step.

 Efficiencies for Future Rulemaking, Business Performance